TiagoMA90/digital-nomads/TESTING.md

 In order to achieve auspicious ratings, the website underwent multiple changes on its styling in order to please both WAVE and Lighthouse.

-After various examinations, tests and corrections for all its pages the website retrieved no withering Errors, whatsoever.
+After various examinations, tests and corrections for all its pages the website retrieved no withering Errors.
 The website is responsive and displays a pleasing style to the viewers, with colors contrasting each other.
 Aria labels have been applied together with Structural Elements and Features.

 Alerts have been retrieved, however, for Redundant links (example: links found in the navigation bar from base.html also found in the body of about.html), Suspicious alternative text and Skipped heading levels.